syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 ## Assembly deployment

-Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or details of NuGet package needs to be added as reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.

 [Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.

 ## Adding the CardLayout control via designer

-1) Create a new Windows Forms application in Visual Studio.
+1. Create a new Windows Forms application in Visual Studio.

-2) The `CardLayout` control can be added to an application by dragging it from the toolbox to design view.
-The following required dependent assemblies will be added automatically:
+2. Add the `CardLayout` control to an application by dragging it from the toolbox to design view.
+The following required dependent assembly will be added automatically:

 * Syncfusion.Shared.Base

 ![Drag and drop CardLayout from toolbox](GettingStarted_images/GettingStarted_img1.jpeg)

-3) To add the form as a container control of `CardLayout`, click `Yes` in a pop-up, from which it appears automatically before the CardLayout is added.
+3. To add the form as a container control of `CardLayout`, click `Yes` in a pop-up, from which it appears automatically before the CardLayout is added.

 ![Alert to add CardLayout to form](GettingStarted_images/GettingStarted_img2.jpeg)